bytebase/bytebase.com-old/content/docs/vcs-integration/enable-gitops-workflow.md

 Optional placeholders

-- {{ENV_NAME}} - Specify the environment name.
+- {{ENV_ID}} - Specify the lower-case environment identifier.
 This is useful to disambiguate the specified database if databases share the same name across different environments.

 #### Enable SQL Review CI - Optional